-A mobile robot executes 3D measurement and modeling by using an omni-directional camera (Fig. 1).
+A mobile robot executes 3D measurement and modeling by using an omni-directional camera (Fig.1).
 The mobile robot acquires an omni-directional image sequence during its locomotion.

-The process of our method is shown in Fig. 2.
-It extracts and tracks feature points to get corresponding points in an omni-directional image sequence.
-By using the positions of corresponding points in two images taken at different observation points, we estimate camera motions with a Feature Flow Model we propose.
-3D coordinates of object points are calculated by triangulation with camera motions and image coordinates of feature points.
-In order to decrease accumulated errors, we minimize errors in feature point coordinates and camera motions by bundle adjustment.
+The process of our method is shown in Fig.2.
+It extracts and tracks feature points to get corresponding points in an omnidirectional image sequence.
+By using the positions of corresponding points in two images taken at different observation points, we estimate camera movement with a feature flow model we propose.
+3D coordinates of object points are calculated by triangulation with camera movement and image coordinates of feature points.
+In order to decrease accumulated errors, we minimize errors in feature point coordinates and camera movement by bundle adjustment.
+Finally, the individual measurement data of feature points are integrated as one 3D measurement data.

-Fig. 1.
-Mobile Robot and Omni-Directional Image
+Fig.1 Mobile Robot with Omni-Directional Camera